fabi-lindl/eth-course-introduction-to-machine-learning/task4/code/Readme.txt

-Dear TA,

 Please follow the below instructions so that you can get the code to work quickly and easily.

  - Copy all the food images into the food_images folder Images must be unzipped for the code to work correctly.